Neutron-nucleus dynamics simulations for quantum computers: Encoding techniques and trade-offs

 In the first summation, the identity operator ($I^{\otimes N}$) and the $N$ individual $Z$ operators give a total of $N+1$ Pauli terms (e.g., for three qubits, the terms are $III$, $ZII$, $IZI$, and $IIZ$).
 For the second term, we split the $m$ summation into two parts: one with $m < N-K$ and $m \geq N-K$.
 In the first part, each $k$ summation goes from $1$ to $K$, contributing $2K$ terms.
 Thus, this part adds a total of $2K(N-K)$ terms.
 In the second part, the $k$ summation is truncated before it reaches $K$.
 This contributes a total of $2[(K-1) + (K-2) + \ldots + 1]$.
 Thus, the total of the number of Pauli terms is

 as depicted in Fig.~\ref{fig:NumPauliH_NK}.

 For the example of $N=4$ and $K=2$, we see that the number of terms is $15$, confirmed by \eqref{eq:example_OH_enc}.
-The case where $K=0$ is the same case as when $K=1$ since the kinetic energy terms already account for two off-diagonal terms.
 Note that each of these terms acts on $N$ qubits.
 We note that for $K>N/2$, we see that the number of Pauli terms is $\mathcal{O}(N^2)$.